MY NAME IS ANDREA

 AMY SCHOLDER

-Amy Scholder is a leader in independent publishing and LGBT activism.
-She produces events, conferences, and festivals; and has been managing imprints in the nonprofit and independent publishing worlds for over two decades.
-She currently serves as president of the Board of Directors for Lambda Literary.
-Her first producing credit, DISCLOSURE: TRANS LIVES ON SCREEN premiered at the Sundance Film Festival in January 2020.
-Amy co-edited the collection, Last Days at Hot Slit: The Radical Feminism of Andrea Dworkin, published by MIT Press in 2019.
+Amy Scholder is the producer of DISCLOSURE (Netflix), which premiered at the Sundance Film Festival in January 2020.
+She is a leader in independent publishing and LGBT activism; produces events, conferences, and festivals; and has been managing imprints in the nonprofit and independent publishing worlds for over two decades.
+She is an editor-at-large for City Lights Books; and co-edited the collection, Last Days at Hot Slit: The Radical Feminism of Andrea Dworkin, published by MIT Press in 2019.

 KARTIK VIJAY